alexpineda/titan-reactor-official-plugins/plugins/narrative-maker/README.md

    - How much the polar angle is allowed to vary over time
  - PIP Size
    - The size of the PIP
+ -  Min Replay Speed
+   - How slow the replay is allowed to play.
+Default is 1.
  - Max Replay Speed
    - How fast the replay is allowed to be sped up.
 Set to 1 to disable.
  - Auto Select Units Taking Damage